galori/traveling-spoon/NOTES.md

 * I saved the large background image sized to fit the width of the form (1050 pixels).
 Ideally there would be a Retina version too that would be served for retina displays.
 For the sake of saving time I only chose one and decided to err on the side of faster performance - avoiding downloading a huge image for non-retina displays just to show a retina image for those few retina users.
 (Despite really wanting to, and me being one of them).

 * The mockup looks overly large.
 I'm assuming this was a photoshop export error and the desire is not for huge text and huge fields.

+* The admin page would be under an /admin/ namespace in the app, and under authentication of course